Terms of Reference (ToR) for a Short-Term assignment

 3.2 Requested services

-The Senior NKE in the area of mutual recognition of qualifications is expected to provide the following services:
+The Senior NKE in the area of freedom to provide services and in the area of recognition of professional qualifications in the field of environmental protection is expected to provide the following services:

-The Senior NKE are expected to deliver the following outputs:
+The Senior NKE is expected to deliver the following outputs:

 The SNKE shall provide the following reports by using the templates of the Project:

 – Final Mission Report, not later than one week after the completion of tasks under this assignment.
 This report will include the description of all activities and outputs provided by the SNKE in the context of this assignment.

 – A brief interim report – only upon request of the PLAC III team: the TL and/or KE2

 – A draft mission report shall be submitted to the Team Leader of the Project for review and comments by the end of the mission.